 In general, while businesses are attracted to Hadoop as open-source software with low costs, respondents to the survey stated that data ingestion, enterprise integration, application development, and integration within the data architecture are all seen as being challenging.
 “There are continuing opportunities for engaging new and recent Hadoop converts and providing them related products and services to guide application design, development, and most importantly, integration within the enterprise production environment,” the report states.

-In this special report, you will also learn:
+In this special report, sponsored by Zoomdata, you will also learn:

 - What factors businesses use to determine whether to work with a Hadoop vendor.